Risk Factors Dashboard

 Our delivery of services is labor-intensive.
 When we are awarded a government contract, we must quickly hire project leaders and operational staff.
 Some larger projects have required us to hire and train thousands of operational staff in a short time period.
 That effort can be especially challenging in geographic areas with low unemployment rates.
 The additional operational staff also creates a concurrent demand for increased administrative personnel.
 Our success requires that we attract, develop, motivate, and retain:

-experienced and innovative executive officers globally;
+•experienced and innovative executive officers;

-senior managers who have successfully managed or designed government services programs; and
+•senior managers who have successfully managed or designed government services programs; and

 Unions may oppose outsourcing of government programs to outside vendors such as us, which could limit our market opportunities and could impact us adversely.
 In addition, our unionized workers outside the United States could disrupt our operations, and our non-unionized workers could attempt to unionize, which could disrupt our operations and impose higher costs on us.